Chamal1120/macbookpro-12-1-linux-fix-files/README.md

 ## Linux fixes for the apple macbook pro 2015 13 inch (12,1)

+### What works?

+ - Video = Yes (Sometimes there's glitches with electron based apps when playing HW accerlated videos)
+ - Sound = Yes
+ - Ethernet = Yes
+ - Wireless = Yes (with IWD as the backend for NetworkManager)
+ - Bluetooth = Yes (But the sound quality is not good)
+ - Power Management = Yes (Auto wake with LID open has to disable)

 These are the fix files that I have found during my journey to make my mbp works as smoothly as possible on linux.

 Tested on: